Destroying Entities

 When an Entity's Destroy method is called, the following happens:

-• Generated code will destroy any contained object which has been added through FlatRedBall Editor.
-For example, if your Entity has a Sprite and a Circle, both will automatically be removed from the engine, resulting in the Entity no longer being visible on screen.
+• Generated code destroys any contained object which has been added through FlatRedBall Editor.
+For example, if your Entity has a Sprite and a Circle, both are automatically removed from the engine, resulting in the Entity no longer being visible on screen.

-• The entity will be removed from any list that it is a part of.
+• The entity is removed from any list that it is a part of.
 For example, if your GameScreen contains a BulletList, calling Destroy on the Bullet will remove the Bullet instance from the BulletList.
+This is done through the FlatRedBall.SpriteManager.RemovePositionedObject call.

-• If the entity is an IWindow-implementing Entity, the entity will be removed from the GuiManager so it no longer receives clicks or other UI interaction
+• If the entity is an IWindow-implementing Entity, the entity is removed from the GuiManager so it no longer receives clicks or other UI interaction

-• If the entity is a collidable entity, its collision will be cleared so future collision calls will return false
+• If the entity is a collidable entity, its collision is cleared so future collision calls will return false

 • The entity's CustomDestroy is called, enabling custom code to perform additional object removal.